 Virtual Visits and Resident Engagement

-During the coming weeks and months, much of what happened in person will begin to occur virtually.
-Can your Wi-Fi system and network handle this increase in traffic?
-Family members will want to video chat with their loved ones and telehealth visits will require high-definition video, taxing your wireless network.
+Due to the increased flexibility and convenience, family members may still want to video chat with their loved ones and any telehealth visits will require high-definition video, taxing your wireless network.
 Much can be done to quickly upgrade your Wi-Fi system to serve your organization’s needs.

 If you need help upgrading your Wi-Fi, our team can assist.
 We’ll work with you to fully understand the current and future demands for connectivity and speed in your community.
 Connect with our team to learn more.